devrosx/PrintManager/README.md

 - big feature # SuperCrop
   How it works: (file is converted to JPG saved to TMP folder (you can specify witch page tu use (not in gui yet) to crop rest pages or crop all pages individualy, then opencv detect image border and use it as crop region in PDF)
   This module requires Numpy and OpenCV.
 GUI and bugfixes later....
+- Rastering and compresing setting works again on multiple selection
+- Added To Gray (convert pdf to grayscale...)

 0.25
 - removed predefined filepath (file is saved in current directory, custom directory will be added later)